 We also handle all motor vehicle accident cases on a contingency fee basis, which means that you pay no attorney fees unless we obtain a favorable financial settlement on your behalf.
 We also advance other costs — such as the cost of litigation, deposition costs, filing fees and expert witness fees — which means you are not responsible for those costs, even if we don’t win your case.

 Schedule your free initial consultation online, or call our office at 717-496-0070 or toll free at 866-967-7235.
-We have offices in Chambersburg and Harrisburg, and can travel to meet you if you are unable to visit either of our locations.
+We serve Chambersburg, Franklin County and central Pennsylvania, and can travel to meet you if you are unable to come to our offices.